-The Group's subsidiary Smartpay New Zealand Limited has entered into an interest rate swap transaction with ASB Bank Limited.
-The interest rate swap was entered into on 9 March 2016 effective 31 March 2016 for a notional amount of \$15,187,500 decreasing by \$562,500 per quarter and terminating on 29 June 2018 whereby the Group pays fixed 3.785% and receives floating rate (90 day bill rate BKBM).
-The current interest swap supersedes all previous interest rate swaps entered into, consequently interest rate swaps A, B,C & D have been terminated.
+The Group's subsidiary Smartpay New Zealand Limited has entered into two interest rate swaps transaction with ASB Bank Limited.
+The original interest rate swap was renewed on 30 November 2016, effective 30 December 2016 for a notional amount of \$13,500,000 decreasing by \$562,500 per quarter and terminates on 28 June 2019 whereby the Group pays fixed 3.55% and receives floating rate (90 day bill rate BKBM).
 The fair value is included in current liabilities or accruals.
+On 30 November 2016 effective 30 December 2016 a second swap was entered into to hedge the capex facility for a notional principal of \$7.5 million whereby the Group pays fixed 2.56% and receives floating (90 day bank bill rate BKBM).